juanmatias/affinity-with-the-canary/helm-chart/nginxreverseproxy/README.md

 When you work with providers such AWS, you can allocate nodes on more than one AZ.
 This ensures that you have pods evenly deployed in each AZ.

-For more info see [here]( https://juanmatiasdelacamara.wordpress.com/2019/05/29/multi-az-deployments/(se abre en una nueva pestaña)).
+For more info see [here]( https://juanmatiasdelacamara.wordpress.com/2019/05/29/multi-az-deployments/).